etingof/talks/pycon-type-hinting/source/slides.rst

 ===============================

 * Each Python class can serve as a type hint to type checker
-* Everything is an object, class is an object factory
-* Any instance of a subclass is consistent with all superclasses
+* Subclass is a subtype of a superclass
-* All values are compatible with the `object` type

 Typing built-ins
 ================